The Bunker (book): Creation

 In 1969, O'Donnell met Albert Speer, who had just published his memoirs (he wrote an article on Speer for Life, published in 1970).
 At this point, O'Donnell realized that many of the aforementioned witnesses had long since been released by the Soviets.
 He began to track them down.

 Over the next six years, O'Donnell narrowed his list of witnesses to about 50, and embarked on a project to collate their stories.
 He usually had these witnesses read his work to verify its authenticity.
 The book was the result.

 Witnesses

-While O'Donnell had 50 witnesses, some saw more than others.
+While O'Donnell had 50 witnesses, some he interviewed more often than others.
 Below is a rough list of his main sources.
 He singled out these sources by eliminating individuals who never saw Hitler after April 22, 1945.